Toyunda/toyunda/README.txt

 5 - GStreamer Toyunda

-	The Gstreamer Toyunda is a reimplementation of the toyunda using the gstreamer SDK (0.10.36) There is a gstreamer plugin and a small gstreamer/gtk application that use the plugin in a common gstreamer pipeline.
+	The Gstreamer Toyunda is a reimplementation of the toyunda using the gstreamer SDK (0.10.36) There is a gstreamer plugin and a small gstreamer/gtk application that use the plugin with a common gstreamer pipeline.

+6 - QToyTime

+	QToyTime is an application to create or edit toyunda time, it include many feature, like syntax coloration for lyr format, chaning speed of video and more.

 HOW TO COMPILE ALL OF THIS